mborn1/pyoptex/docs/source/customization.rst

 the augmentation should be for random samples, such as those used to compute the moments matrix in I-optimality, or for the actual design.

-In contrast to a split\ :sup:`k`\ -plot design, the covariate function of a cost-optimal design can also add additional random effects by altering `Zs` and `Vinv`.
+In contrast to a fixed structure design, the covariate function of a cost-optimal design can also add additional random effects by altering `Zs` and `Vinv`.
 Look at :py:func:`cov_block <pyoptex.doe.cost_optimal.cov.cov_block>` on how to add an additional blocking effect based on the cumulative cost (e.g. time).